Minione/ComputeFeatures/README.md

 - zeromq

 ## Compile ##
+### A. Compile Caffe ###
-- Compile the Caffe in the folder ./Features/CNN/external.
+We frist compile the Caffe included in the folder ./Features/CNN/external.
 Please configure the correct paths for libraries in the file ./Features/CNN/external/caffe/Makefile.config.
 More details can be found on [Caffe](http://caffe.berkeleyvision.org/) Website.
-- Compile the feature extraction code.
-The Makefile is stored in: ./Features/CNN/ver2.
+### B. Compile the feature extraction code ###
+Then we compile the feature extraction code.
+The Makefile is: ./Features/CNN/ver2/Makefile.
+In the example Makefile, since some libraries are not installed in the default path in our environment, we include the library paths in the Makefile explicitly.
+You will need to manually modify the Makefile with correct library paths in your own environment to successfully compile the library.

 ## Usage ##
 ```